mssgill/hscSphinx/database/stored_function.rst

      - set of text, integer and double precision (frame_id, tract, x, y) [x,y in pixel coord]
      - get all frames' id in which really contain the specified coordinate in them

+   * - f_enum_mosaics_containing
+     - set of double precision and text (ra2000, decl2000, schema) [ra,decl in degree]
+     - set of text, integer and double precision (frame_id, tract, x, y) [x,y in pixel coord]
+     - get all coadds' id in which really contain the specified coordinate in them

 example of sky2pix and pix2sky::

       -- get (x, y) coordinate of (RA,DEC)=(150.5 deg, 1.5 deg)